Simplificatedd/SISS_HFC2025/README.md

 Team Name: Singapore Institute of Social Sciences

 ## Project Description
+Overview of the solution and the problem it solves

 ### Overview
 This project proposes an AI-driven solution to bridge the gap between workforce development and the evolving demands of smart city industries.
 By leveraging a Retrieval-Augmented Generation (RAG) system integrated with Generative AI, the solution aims to deliver personalised career assistance and skill development recommendations.